Hunger can drive the fieldfare into gardens in winter

 Worst still, if the bad weather comes at the beginning of the winter there is the possibility of further periods of similar weather to come.
-Their fat resources will be lost too early and many will perhaps not survive.
+Wild birds' fat resources will be lost too early and many birds will perhaps not survive.
 So anything we can do to augment their meagre pickings gives a real boost to their chances of survival.

 They originated in Scandinavia or Eastern Europe, fleeing even worse winter weather, leaving those Western Scandinavian shores on a stormy October night and crossing the North Sea to descend onto our eastern coasts and then to spread out in flocks across our counties.

 With them come other birds that are rarely seen in most of our gardens.
 Until, that is, the prolonged frosts and deep snows drive even these birds from their usual rural wanderings to seek out food among our more regular visitors.
 Scroll down to see our gallery of winter birds to help you identify the visitors in your garden.

 One of the most colourful is the waxwing.
-Occurring most winters on the eastern half of the UK, these starling-sized birds sometimes erupt east from the Continent, apparently due to failure of the berries they rely on, and then we are inundated with flocks of these amiable, and often very approachable, birds.
+Occurring most winters on the eastern half of the UK, these starling-sized birds sometimes erupt east from the continent, apparently due to failure of the berries they rely on, and then we are inundated with flocks of these amiable, and often very approachable, birds.

 A flash of orange and black among the chaffinches under the bird table will announce the presence of a small group of bramblings, a finch closely related to the chaffinch, but a more robust-looking bird.

-As ever, the female is a duller colour but both have a penchant for peanuts and will allow excellent views as the flock jostle for positions on the feeders with the goldfinches and tits.
+As ever, the female siskin is a duller colour but both have a penchant for peanuts and will allow excellent views as the flock jostle for positions on the feeders with the goldfinches and tits.